|

 of authority here.
 He was dressed in an amazing looking robe of deep red

-and a gown of purple that shone like silk, and had the Seal of Rassilon
+and a gown of purple that shone like silk.
+It had the Seal of Rassilon

 design on the shoulders.
 The Doctor stood and stepped towards him, and